malachyb/stupid-robot/README.md

 Makes a cow say the rest of your message

 ## Roll
-Rolls a die with the number of sides chosen by the user.
-Used by typing &roll n.
-Defaults to 6.
+Rolls a number of dice with the number of sides chosen by the user.
+Used by typing &roll \[sides] \[count].
+Defaults to 6 sides and 1 die.

 ## Flip
 Flips a coin and gives you either heads or tails